 Downers of Cloud Computing Technology

-- No universal applicability: Cloud Computing Technology could be useful in some scenarios but not across industries and verticals.
+- No universal applicability: It could be useful in some scenarios but not across industries and verticals.
 Hence, a case-by-case study has to be done to find out the suitability of deploying cloud.

 - Security risks: Many firms are still wary of the security risks involved in hosting data and applications on the cloud although vendors claim that is secure and safe.
 According to Jeff Fleece of Sungard Availability Services, cloud implementations fail due to lack of planning, understanding of clearly defined business objectives and cloud computing security.
 The conclusions are based on a survey of IT professionals.

 - Difficulties in the financial industry: Worldwide financial services industry is growing at a rapid rate and hence a hot target for cloud computing services providers.
 However, the financial industry has been cautious, as it is believed cloud cannot be implemented in half-steps and there is no transition period for migrating to the cloud.
 This was the topic of discussion at a recent cloud business summit in New York according to Joe Mckendrick.
 The transition to the cloud-based financial system requires the organization to be prepared at multiple levels.

 Cloud Computing opportunities